-How Americans Can Plan and Handle Emergencies Abroad
+How Americans Can Plan For and Handle Emergencies Abroad

 Your Embassy and the U.S. State Department Can Help

 Yearly natural disasters around the world often serve as a terrible reminders for overseas travelers that it is a good idea to prepare for all types of emergencies.
 Do a little homework and read the country briefings and travel

 warnings about your destination.
 Find out about dangers and diseases that could affect you, and plan accordingly.
 With the help of the information and resources found in this article, you can be better prepared for any eventuality, however unlikely to occur.